-After making the incisions with either technique, your surgeon will cut across the top of your stomach which effectively seals it off and forms a pouch.
-This leaves a structure which is about the size of a walnut and can hold only up to 30mls of food.
+After making the incisions with either technique, your surgeon will cut across the top of your stomach, which effectively seals it off and forms a pouch.
+This leaves a structure that is about the size of a walnut and can hold only up to 30mls of food.
 This is in comparison to a normal stomach which has a capacity of 1 litre, or 1000mls.

 5. Closing of incisions

 Your surgeon will use sutures (stitches) to close your incisions when the surgery is over and will cover the incisions with a dressing.
 They may insert drains into your tummy to reduce any swelling.
 You will have to return to the hospital within 10 to 14 days of your surgery so that your surgeon can remove your stitches and drains (if applicable).
 The staff at the hospital will give you an appointment for this before you are sent home.

 The hospital staff will take you back to the ward when your surgery is complete.
 You will remain drowsy for a couple of hours before you feel fully awake again.
 This is because the anaesthetic takes some time to wear off.
 You may notice a negative effect on your memory and concentration, but this will return to normal within 1 to 2 days.
 Your surgeon will prescribe appropriate pain medication to manage any pain you may have after your gastric bypass procedure.
 You can expect to remain in the hospital for 1-3 days after your surgery before you are able to return home.
 During this time, you may have many restrictions or limits on what you can eat and drink.
 Your surgeon will also start you on the recommend vitamin and mineral supplements.